The Corporate Tax Planning Law Review: Singapore

 Outlook and conclusions

-In light of international developments in the tax sphere, volatility across global markets and the economic impact from the covid-19 pandemic, the Singapore government is likely to continue using tax policy as a tool to grow Singapore's economy, including through attracting foreign investment into Singapore.
-Tweaks to the tax regime in Singapore will be inevitable and will take the form of reactionary responses to international developments as well as proactive steps by the Singapore government to maintain the city-state's competitive edge over other international financial centres.
+In light of international developments in the tax sphere, volatility across global markets and the economic impact of the covid-19 pandemic, the Singapore government is likely to continue using tax policy as a tool to grow Singapore's economy, including through attracting foreign investment into Singapore.
+Tweaks to the tax regime in Singapore will be inevitable and will take the form of reactionary responses to international developments, as well as proactive steps by the Singapore government to maintain the city-state's competitive edge over other international financial centres.

 1 Sunit Chhabra is a partner and Ruth Sim Yi Li is a senior associate at Allen & Gledhill LLP.